Mayberz/Makersharks/README.md

 ```
 **4. Fetch Manufacturers:**

-Use  *http://localhost:8080/api/supplier/query* endpoint with Method Type=POST and in Authurization Section choose Authentication type as *Bearer Token*
+Use  *http://localhost:8080/api/supplier/query* endpoint with Method Type as 'POST' and in Authurization Section choose Authentication type as *Bearer Token*

 *Example JSON Body:*